ShreySuri/HelloWorld/README.md

 # HelloWorld
 Hello World, my name is Shrey Suri.
 This is my first program here on GitHub.

-June Edit --Two types of banner styles are available.
+June Edit -- Two types of banner styles are available.

   Horizontal: